devsh0/JsInterpreter/README.md

+### Note: The guide to build and test the interpreter has been rendered obsolete due to a recent patch.
+A fix is on the way.

 ## Interpreter
 An interpreter that can recognize a JS-like language.
 It can parse very simple JavaScript programs but is still missing a bunch of features.
 I intend to finish it once I have some time off freelancing.
 The plan is to have the parser recognize